 As per the image above the SQL table is currently blank.

-I then created a Purchase Order and received it as per below:
+a Purchase Order and received it as per below:

 After posting this I queried the Post Value Entry to G/L SQL table again to see if any new rows had been added and the table was still blank